Do I Need a Lawyer?

 For a good person like yourself, a DUI can have lifelong dramatic consequences.
-First, you must realize that the mere fact of your arrest will force the DMV to suspend your license for at least 90 days, and usually more.
+First, you must realize that the mere fact of your arrest gives the DMV the opportunity to suspend your license.
 A person with a DUI conviction on their record can look forward to being dropped by their auto insurance, or at least have ridiculously high premiums for years to come.
 Some employers will terminate your job if you have a DUI case.
 The stakes are high.

 What are the Penalties?

 The criminal penalties are just as harsh.
 Although there is no mandatory jail for a first offense (you can opt to do 100 hours of community service) you will wind up with a criminal record and probation.
-With second offenses you are facing mandatory jail time of up to 120 mandatory days in jail.
-Of course, if we win at the DMV and court, you don’t have any of these consequences.
+Subsequent offenses can mean jail time.
+In addition, you might be required to have an ignition interlock device (IID) installed on your vehicle.